 How to Add a Washer and Dryer to Your Home

-For many homebuyers, a washer and dryer are at the top of their must-have list.
-So, what if you find your dream home, but there is no washer and dryer to be found?
+Updated 3/4/22 — What if you find your dream home, but there is no washer and dryer to be found?
 Depending on the type of structure, you may still have the option to remedy the situation.
-Read on for all the details on how to add the units to your house or apartment.
+Here we lay out the details on how to add a washer and dryer: space, building approval, permits, electrical, and plumbing.

 Space—This may be obvious, but there isn’t always room in tiny NYC apartments for one!
-You can get creative—take a look at the unique solutions that other Sweeten homeowners have come up with for ideas.
+You can get creative—take a look at the washer and dryers in apartments that Sweeten homeowners have come up with for ideas.
 You may want to build a closet, tuck it under a kitchen counter, or hide it away inside cabinetry.

 City permits—If you are adding new electrical and plumbing, you’ll need proper city permits for either a house or an apartment.

 Electrical capacity—Per typical building codes, the electrician will need to install an AFCI, which is a circuit breaker that will prevent electrical fires.
 However, you’ll also need to confirm with a licensed pro that your home has the electrical capacity to handle the additional load.
 This goes for both a house and an apartment.

 New plumbing and electrical—A licensed plumber and electrician will need to route new lines.
 If you go with a gas dryer, the plumber will install a new gas line as well as water lines for the washer.